 These type of lucid dreams are known as uncontrolled lucid dreams.
 You can read more about this of lucid dream here and learn how to change them into controlled lucid dreams.

-Obviously an uncontrolled lucid dream is not a problem, although it can be a little frustrating (search on this website for “office” and you will find my story about being stuck in a closed office during an uncontrolled lucid dream before I had the skills that could have changed it to a controlled lucid dream).
+Obviously an uncontrolled lucid dream is not a problem.
+It can be a little frustrating though (search on this website for “office” and you will find my story about being stuck in a closed office during an uncontrolled lucid dream before I had the skills that could have changed it to a controlled lucid dream).

 It takes lucid dreaming training, such as the training offered in this course, to be able to alter an uncontrolled lucid dream and change it into a controlled lucid dream.